koyuboy/development/expense_planner/README.md

     * paused
     * resumed
     * suspending
-8. mixin classes and also with keyword
+8. mixin classes and also 'with' keyword
 9. Keys
     * Every flutter widget can have a key.
 However, we rarely use it most of the time, flutter's implicit key is sufficient.
     * ValueKey(...) we may use id inside of the function as an argument.